jccarrey/Scala-Spark/README.md

 ##  📚 &nbsp;Scala-Spark

-In this repository, you can find all my progress learning JavaScript.
+In this repository, you can find all my progress learning Scala-Spark.